-You instrument your application so that trace data from different parts of the stack are sent to Tanzu Observability by Wavefront.
+You instrument your application so that trace data from different parts of the stack are sent to Operations for Applications.
 Instrumentation enables you to trace a request from end to end across multiple distributed services, guided by key metrics from your application.
 After instrumentation, you can use our tracing UI to visualize a request as a trace that consists of a hierarchy of spans.
 This visualization helps you pinpoint where the request is spending most of its time and discover problems.

-You instrument each microservice in your application with one or more Wavefront observability SDKs.
+You instrument each microservice in your application with one or more Operations for Applications SDKs.
 This page:

 - Helps you choose the SDK(s) or corresponding integration

 - Directs you to the setup steps for each SDK or integration

 Choose one of the following ways to send metrics, histograms, and trace data from your application to Operations for Applications:

 - Direct Ingestion.
 To get up and running quickly, use direct ingestion to send data directly to Operations for Applications.

 - Wavefront proxy.
 For any production environment, we recommend a Wavefront proxy to forward data from your application to your Operations for Applications service.
 Using a proxy provides resilience to internet outages, control over data queuing and filtering, and more.

 Watch this video for some background on proxy vs. direct ingestion.
 Note that this video was created in 2019 and some of the information in it might have changed.